MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 ---
-description: This article demonstrates how to host a standard UWP control in a WPF app by using XAML Islands.
+description: This article demonstrates how to host a standard WinRT XAML control in a WPF app by using XAML Islands.
-title: Host a standard UWP control in a WPF app using XAML Islands ms.date: 01/24/2020 ms.topic: article
+title: Host a standard WinRT XAML control in a WPF app using XAML Islands ms.date: 10/02/2020 ms.topic: article
 keywords: windows 10, uwp, windows forms, wpf, xaml islands, wrapped controls, standard controls, InkCanvas, InkToolbar ms.author: mcleans